fibo/algebra/gh-pages/_posts/2015-08-29-i-love-math.md

 Montesinos' subject was really innovative and interesting, and many students idolezed him for his results in [Knot theory][2].
 When I gave him a paper I wrote about Apollonius' problem he said to me

 > If you want to pass my exam, do not study my subject but write more about Apollonius' problem and bring it to me.
-You mind is thinking about it!
-Your exam note will be evaluated on this subject.
+Your mind is thinking about it!
+Your exam note will be evaluated on this topic.

 What a lesson he gave me!
 When I brought him a first version he also said that he really like how I write about math, discursively like *Luigi Bianchi*, and he urged me to start writing one day and to read *Bianchi*'s work which indeed wrote some articles connected with my Apollonius thesis.
 So I got my note and went back to Italy where I rewrote my thesis in Italian and finished in 2005.